 [1] The active medical implant device category covers the radio part of active implantable medical devices that are intended to be totally or partially introduced, surgically or medically, into the human body or that of an animal, and where applicable their peripherals.

-[2] "Animal implantable devices" are transmitting devices which are placed inside the body of an animal for the purpose of performing diagnostic functions and/or delivery of therapeutic treatment.

 [3] The non-specific short-range device category covers all kinds of radio devices, regardless of the application or the purpose, which fulfil the technical conditions as specified for a given frequency band.
 Typical uses include telemetry, telecommand, alarms, data transmissions in general and other applications.

 [4] The assistive listening device (ALD) category covers radio communications systems that allow persons suffering from hearing disability to increase their listening capability.
-Typical systems include one or more radio transmitters and one or more radio receivers.
+Typical system installations include one or more radio transmitters and one or more radio receivers.

 [5] The metering device category covers radio devices that are part of bidirectional radio communications systems which allow remote monitoring, measuring and transmission of data in smart grid infrastructures, such as electricity, gas and water.